lf-lang/lf-west-template/README.md

 # Lingua Franca West Template

 This repository contains a template for Lingua Franca applications using the Zephyr target platform.
-It contains a `west` extensions which takes care of invoking `lfc`.
+It contains a `west` extension which takes care of invoking `lfc`.

 ## Requirements
 - Linux system (or WSL).
-Should be fine on macos also, but not tested yet.
+Should be fine on MacOS also, but not tested yet.
 - An installation of `lfc` which is more recent than commit `788ba74` where zephyr support was added.
 The nightly release can be downloaded [here](https://github.com/lf-lang/lingua-franca/releases).
-This version of `lfc` must the only `lfc` on the system path.
+This version of `lfc` must the first `lfc` on the system path.
 Alternatively you can edit [this](https://github.com/lf-lang/lf-west-template/blob/main/scripts/lf_build.py#L15) line to give the path to the new lfc.

 NB: This is a temporary workaround until v0.4 is released